Numbness and tingling in foot or leg is a loss of sensitivity typically reported by persons who have an herniated disc in the lower back.

 Depending on the symptoms and the results of the electromyography, the doctor will be able to establish a treatment plan.

-Typically it is rest, physiotherapy and if this does not work, an operation to eliminate the cause if possible and the problem is disabling: e.g. operating on a herniated disc should, in principle, remove the compression of the sciatic nerve and the affected limb should return to its original state if it has not been irreparably damaged.
+If this does not work, surgery is a good option.
+Operating on a herniated disc will remove the compression of the sciatic nerve and the affected limb should return to its original state if it has not been irreparably damaged.

 The vast majority of people who have had a lumbar disc herniation or a narrow lumbar canal operated on say that the tingling in the leg or numbness in the foot or one or more toes disappears immediately after the operation.

-And one day, my foot completely woke up...
+And one day, my numb foot completely woke up…

 If you have browsed other pages of this blog, you will have noticed that in 2006 I was diagnosed with a double lumbar disc herniation, with disabling sciatica and a narrow lumbar canal.